 If you’re new to stock investing, then it’s important to understand the basics of how to buy, sell, and trade Just Eat shares.
 Here’s a quick run-through of what’s involved in each.

-When you sell any Just Eat shares you have bought, you’ll want to do so at a higher price than the one at which you bought to earn a profit.
+When you sell any Just Eat shares, you’ll want to do so at a higher price than the one at which you bought to earn a profit.

 When you sell is up to you.
 You might decide to hold for a long period of time, hoping to benefit from the company growing steadily throughout.
 Or, if you see that Just Eat’s stock is already up a lot compared to the price you bought it and you’ve noticed that the stock market is starting to fall, it might make sense to sell and take your profits to invest elsewhere.
 Equally, if the stock has fallen since you bought it and looks set to fall further, it might be a good idea to cut your losses by selling your shares.